muah327-dotcom/AI-ADMS/README.md

 Client-side OCR using Tesseract.js with 2-pass processing and canvas preprocessing (upscaling, grayscale, contrast stretching, adaptive thresholding, sharpening).

-**Supported document types:**
+**Supported document types (Document Upload page):**
 - CNIC / B-Form — identity verification, auto-fills name, father name, DOB, gender, address
 - Recent Photograph — passport-size photo
 - Matric Certificate — extracts marks, board, passing year
 - Intermediate Certificate — extracts qualification, marks, board, passing year

-- Transcript — optional detailed marks
+All four are compulsory; a student cannot submit their profile until every one is uploaded.
-- Domicile Certificate — optional
+Transcript and Domicile Certificate are defined as optional document types in the data model and are still recognized by the OCR backend, but are not currently offered as upload options in the Document Upload UI.

 **Name matching:** OCR-extracted names on Matric and Intermediate certificates are not compared against the CNIC/profile for rejection.
 Mismatches generate informational warnings only.
 CNIC remains the primary identity document.